 Everything you need to know for roasting a turkey this holiday season!
 From the timings to the seasoning, this guide will help you serve the juiciest and the most flavourful turkey to your friends and family.
 Serve with our homemade gravy!

-I hear a lot of talk of how it is downright impossible to cook a turkey that is not dry.
+I hear a lot of talk of how it is downright impossible to cook a turkey, that is not dry.
 Yes, there are a lot of factors against success.

 - It’s giant.